aoru45/FLAME_TO_HACK/README.md

 More detail should be compared in blender.

 ### Generate UV mapping by training a neural network
 I have tried to get the coordinates by finding the nearest face from HACK vertexes to FLAME faces, then get the uv coordinates by its barycentric coordinates.
-It works fine in most case.
+It works fine in most cases.
 However, some "hole regions" like nose, mouth and eyes do not work fine.
 In the end, I decided to use a neural network to "overfitting" a uv mapper, the network predicts uv coordinates with 3d points input.

-Refer to "AUV-Net: Learning Aligned UV Maps for Texture Transfer and Synthesis", I implement the mapping network by training a MLP to predict the uv coordinates of 3D points.
+Inspired by "AUV-Net: Learning Aligned UV Maps for Texture Transfer and Synthesis", I implement the mapping network by training a MLP to predict the uv coordinates of 3D points.
 I use FLAME's 3D points and its uv coordinates for training.
-Then use the network to predict the uv coordinate of aligned HACK vertex.
+Then I use the network to predict the uv coordinate of aligned HACK vertex.

 The paper itself uses Voxel information for training, I did some experiments and it implies that using a mapping network itself is enough for this task.

 Smoothness of the network matters.
 Too complicated model structure will make the mapping function discontinuous in some way.
 I have tried spectral_norm, gradient penalty, and local smooth consistence, spectral_norm and local smooth consistence work best.

-To get a perfect nose texture, I train the mapping network with multi-view rendering loss.
-Then we will get a good texture coordinates and rendered like this:
+To get a perfect nose texture, I trained the mapping network with multi-view rendering loss.
+Then we will get a good texture coordinates and the rendered random uv map is like this:

 ![2023-09-16 16-33-29 的屏幕截图](assets/r3.png)